From Contextual Data to Newsvendor Decisions: On the Actual Performance of Data-Driven Algorithms: Problem Formulation

+To facilitate generalizations (particularly for settings with partially observed features; see \Cref{rem:confounders}), we next define a stronger notion of regret that allows Nature to choose potentially different distributions for each data point, even when the contexts coincide.
+For every $\numS \geq 1$ and every $\mathbf{x} = (x_{0}, x_1,\ldots,x_{\numS}) \in \X^{\numS+1}$, we define the worst-case regret as

+The formulation \eqref{eq:fixed_design} differs from \eqref{eq:multiple_samples} by relaxing the local conditions on all pairs of distributions which do not include the out-of-sample one.
+In particular, \eqref{eq:fixed_design} appears to be more conservative than \eqref{eq:multiple_samples}.
+For example, if one wants to model a setting in which the decision-maker has observed $\numS$ samples in the same historical context, then \eqref{eq:multiple_samples} forces Nature to select a single historical distribution $F_{1}$ from which the $\numS$ observations are drawn i.i.d., whereas \eqref{eq:fixed_design} allows Nature to select a different distribution for each of the $\numS$ samples, as long as each historical distribution is reasonably close to the out-of-sample one.

+Interestingly, our main result shows that for all policies of interest considered in this paper, the two definitions ultimately yield identical worst-case regrets whenever the dissimilarity function $d$ satisfies the triangular inequality (see \Cref{cor:multiple_sample_to_one}).

-Through this objective, the contexts are fixed and a policy is evaluated against all possible historical and out-of-sample distributions that satisfy the local condition.
+Furthermore, we note that in our definition of the worst-case regret, the contexts are fixed and a policy is evaluated against all possible historical and out-of-sample distributions that satisfy the local condition.
 We highlight that the data-generation process we study differs from the common one in the literature in which context vectors are randomly sampled from a distribution supported on $\X$.
 In those settings, the regret guarantees obtained hold uniformly across various distributions of contexts.
 Hence, these approaches do not allow to characterize the impact of the configuration of \textit{actual} contexts observed on the performance.
 In contrast, our formulation considers fixed contexts and aims at understanding the regret of policies for different context configurations.
 Therefore, $\wreg[\pi]{\mathbf{x}}$ can be interpreted as the \textit{context-dependent} robust (minimal) value associated with the data at hand under a particular policy $\pi$.
 This object quantifies, for a fixed sample size and a fixed configuration of the context vectors, the worst-case performance of a policy of interest.
+We note that when $d(x_i,x_j) = 0$ for all $i,j \in \{0,\ldots,\numS\}$, the local conditions implies that all distributions should be the same and therefore one retrieves the setting in which future and past demands are drawn from the same distribution.